makersacademy/airport_challenge/README.md

 #### How to use

 1. [Setup](docs/setup.md)
-2. run "ruby destination_mars.rb" in command line.
+2. Run "ruby destination_mars.rb" in command line.
 Innitially, it starts with 1 airport and 15 planes
-3. follow menu
+3. Follow menu

 [Domain Model](docs/domain_model.md)